kubernetes101/pib-dev/README.md

 - `inner-loop` refers to the tasks that developers do every day as part of their development process
   - Generally, `inner-loop` happens on the individual developer workstation
     - For PiB, the inner-loop and developer workstation is Codespaces
     - When a developer creates a Codespace, that is their "personal development workstation in the cloud"
 - As part of PiB, we have automated the creation of the developer workstation using a repeatable, consistent, Infrastructure as Code approach
+  - We have an advanced workshop planned for customizing the Codespaces experience for your project
 - With the power of Codespaces, a developer can create a consistent workstation with a few clicks in less than a minute

 ## inner-loop Labs